aaront999/Phishing-Email-Campaign-Investigations/Amazonian Deals!.md

 ![Screenshot 2024-11-12 113154](https://github.com/user-attachments/assets/896439ee-ddad-4110-9919-3ac8e0399c8f)
 #

-3. I investigate the sender's IP Address on VirusTotal and confirm that is is flagged as malicious, originating from Ireland.
+3. Furthermore, I investigate the sender's IP Address on VirusTotal and confirm that it is flagged as malicious, originating from Ireland.
 This confirmation adds another layer of validation that the email is part of a broader malicious campaign.

 ![deal watchdogs ip addr](https://github.com/user-attachments/assets/07f9c0dc-d174-4515-b488-a017a5e1e061)
 #